Please Note: I do not make or do any construction of quilts. This includes T-Shirt quilts. I do not do any type of “restorations” or “repairs”.

 Simply put, there are two ways to quilt your top.
 The first option is what is called an all-over or Edge-to-Edge, the other is Custom.

 Edge-to-Edge: the least expensive (best price point) but the most common way to finish a quilt.
-Despite this the end result will be a beautiful quilt that can be treasured for years to come.
+Despite this, the end result will be a beautiful quilt that can be used and treasured for years to come.
 Edge to Edge is a design that starts on one edge of a quilt and is sewn continuously to the opposite edge, with no consideration for borders, sashing, or piecework; the same continuous design stitched over the entire top.
 I have hundreds to choose from so there will be a style/theme to match your desire.
-The cost for Edge to Edge is $.028 per square inch with a minimum quilting charge of $60.00.
+The cost for Edge to Edge is $.030 per square inch with a minimum quilting charge of $65.00.

 Don’t forget that your quilt sandwiches can be basted together on a long arm machine in preparation for you to hand quilt or quilt it yourself on your domestic sewing machine.
 The cost to baste is $.02 per square inch after the minimum charge is met.